onap/doc/docs/guides/onap-documentation/setup-of-a-doc-dev-system.rst

 .. code-block:: bash

-   pip install -r doc/etc/requirements-docs.txt
+   sudo pip install -r doc/etc/requirements-docs.txt

 -------------------------------------------------------------------------------

 Start VSC in the correct directory
 ==================================

 Start VSC (always) in the ``docs`` directory of your repository.
-For the ``doc`` repository used in this example do this with ...
+For the cloned ``doc`` repository used in this example do this with ...

 .. code-block:: bash